 By Raquel Rivera

-If you’re an architect, you’ve probably heard about, studied or deployed design phenomenology.
+If you’re an architect, you’ve probably heard about, studied or deployed design for phenomenology.
 If you’re a client, you may not even know what that means.
 Which is why, in either case, we should come up with a more user-friendly term that not only makes the concept more accessible, but also better communicates the wonder that it is, so more clients demand it, and more architects practice it.

 When designing a space, phenomenology “calls for a heightened receptivity of all the senses,” as Neil Leach wrote in Rethinking Architecture.
 It addresses the total human experience.
 Holl, Pallasmaa and Perez-Gomez agreed, when they wrote that “the experience of architecture is multi sensory; qualities of matter, space and scale are measured by the eye, ear, nose, skin, tongue, skeleton and muscle.”

-We might point to even more senses, found in instinctive, involuntary realms.
+We might point to even more senses, found in instinctive involuntary realms.
 To what realm can we attribute the perception of welcomeness, like when you feel at home?
 Or the opposite sense of danger?
 The sense that triggers memories?
 The sense of time?
 And what about the spirit of place (genius loci)?

 It’s an timeless art, actually, practiced for as long as architecture has been around.
-Today, we experience the magic whenever we walk into a well designed spa or theme restaurant, perhaps a hotel lobby, retail store or sports bar, certainly an amusement park.
+Today, we experience the delight whenever we walk into a well designed spa or theme restaurant, perhaps a hotel lobby, retail store or sports bar, certainly an amusement park.

 The absolute shame is that we’re nowhere near using phenomenology at scale in such places as corporate offices, hospitals and industrial facilities.
 And even where we apply it, we oftentimes fall short of full potential.